 If we buy, we get a working system much faster but the cost may be quite high especially when we need to purchase licenses, hardware, and pay for consulting fees.

 If we build, the process to get the system up and running usually takes longer as it requires more time to plan, code, test, and deploy.
 However, the system can be developed to be very detailed and unique.
 An organization who build their own systems give themselves a competitive advantage over their competitors without such systems.

 Today’s post will be about a tool called AppGini which helps IT folks develop PHP web applications easily by just defining a MySQL database structure.
 Once a database structure has been defined, creating a web application is as simple as clicking on the Generate PHP Code button.

 Sometimes when I’m doing programming and feeling the pain of coding in the middle of the night, I just wished that there was a Generate PHP Code button for me to just click and head straight to bed.
-However, this button only exist in AppGini as well as in my dream! 🙂
+However, this button only exists in AppGini as well as in my dream! 🙂

 Before I proceed to go into detail about what AppGini can help us do, check out this simple visitor management system that I’ve created using AppGini.
 All done within 10 minutes.
 See the screenshot below.